tfr42/deegree-docker/README.md

 # deegree docker containers

-This projects contains different Docker containers for deegree webservices.
-Please consult the [deegree documentation](https://www.deegree.org/Documentation) for further information how to configure and use deegree webservices.
+This projects contains different [container images for deegree webservices](https://hub.docker.com/r/tfr42/deegree), starting from version 3.3 to the current version 3.6.
+It's main purpose is to test und compare the behaviour of the different versions.
+To use deegree webservices for production environments use the official container images [here](https://github.com/deegree/deegree3-docker).
+Please consult the [deegree documentation](https://www.deegree.org/documentation) for further information how to configure and use deegree webservices.
 The [Docker website](https://www.docker.com/) provides all information about Docker!

+## Official deegree container images

+The OSGeo project deegree publishes it's container images here: https://hub.docker.com/r/deegree/deegree3-docker/

 ## Run deegree with PostgreSQL 15/PostGIS 3.5